 Fellows in the year-long professional development cohort will develop digital literacy programs specifically suited to serve their communities.
 These programs may help:

-- parents access online school portals
+- parents support their children’s online learning during school closures

 - job seekers achieve certifications, develop resumes, and search for jobs